-My experience as a Youth Representative at the Africa Regional Meeting for the Stocktaking Moment
+My experience as a Youth Representative at the Africa Regional Meeting for the UN Food Systems Summit +2 Stocktaking Moment

-Elizabeth Mwende, Youth Representative of the Hub’s Stakeholder Engagement and Networking Advisory (SENA) Group, highlights the importance of including the youth perspective in food systems transformation at the Africa Regional Preparatory Meeting for the Food Systems Stocktaking Moment.
+Elizabeth Mwende, Youth Representative of the Hub’s Stakeholder Engagement and Networking Advisory (SENA) Group, highlights the importance of including the youth perspective in food systems transformation at the Africa Regional Preparatory Meeting for the UN Food Systems summit +2 Stocktaking Moment.

 How do we transform food systems in Africa?
 I recently had the opportunity to find out!

 My name is Elizabeth Mwende, an agricultural engineer and a proud Youth Representative of the Hub’s Stakeholder Engagement and Networking Advisory (SENA) Group.
-On 27 February 2023, I had the opportunity to speak on behalf of the youth at the Africa Regional Preparatory Meeting for the 2023 Stocktaking Moment in Niamey, Niger – my first time speaking at an international forum in person and my first time in West Africa!
+On 27 February 2023, I had the opportunity to speak on behalf of the youth at the Africa Regional Preparatory Meeting for the UN Food Systems Summit +2 Stocktaking Moment (UNFSS+2) in Niamey, Niger – my first time speaking at an international forum in person and my first time in West Africa!

 Elizabeth at the Diori Hamani International Airport in Niamey, Niger.